indy39910/MinimaiDX/README.md

 The original design was made to perfectly fit my iPad Air (3rd generation) You will most likely have a differently sized device, and thus will need to modify my design files

+##About the License

+It's CC-NC.
+So DIY for yourself and for your friend for free, don't make money from it.
+And plagiarism that doesn’t mention the original author is not acceptable.

+If you're interested in buying from me or some kind of commercial use, please contact me (Discord).
+Discord username - invisble.

+##Disclaimer

+This is a personal project I did on my own time without any endorsement, i will continue to listen to feedback and potentially improve this project.
+I try my best to ensure everything is working and accurate.
+However, mistakes may occour I cannot be held responsible for any loss of your time or money that may result from using this project.
+Thank you for your understanding.

 Shield: [![CC BY-NC 4.0][cc-by-nc-shield]][cc-by-nc]